Funding and Appropriations

 Impact on Victims and Programs: Across the country, shelters are struggling to remain open, and non-residential programs are reducing their services and hours.
 Programs and coalitions have also been forced to lay off staff and/or to operate with unfilled positions.

-- According to NNEDV’s funding survey, over 71% of coalitions reported that, in the first 8 months of 2012 alone, some domestic violence programs were forced to reduce staff because of funding shortages, and 66% reported that some DV programs had to reduce victim services.
-Since 2011, at least 19 local DV programs across the country have been forced to close entirely.
+- According to NNEDV’s funding survey, over 71% of coalitions reported that, in the first 8 months alone, some domestic violence programs were forced to reduce staff because of funding shortages, and 66% reported that some DV programs had to reduce victim services.
+At least 19 local DV programs across the country have been forced to close entirely.
 Victims suffer the consequences of these cuts, and are often left with no alternative other than returning to their abusers or becoming homeless.

 Congress considers funding for VAWA, FVPSA, and VOCA each year when they "appropriate" dollars to these programs in the Congressional Budget.